Embeddings Explained: The Hidden Technology Powering Every AI App

 What is RAG and why does it depend on embeddings?

 RAG stands for Retrieval-Augmented Generation.
 It is the technique of retrieving relevant context from a knowledge base and injecting it into an LLM's prompt before generating a response.
-Embeddings are the mechanism that makes the retrieval step possible — your documents are converted to embeddings and stored in a vector database; when a user asks a question, that question is also embedded and used to find the most relevant document chunks.
+Embeddings make the retrieval step possible: your documents are converted to embeddings and stored in a vector database, and when a user asks a question, that question is also embedded and used to find the most relevant document chunks.
 Without embeddings, RAG cannot work.

 How much do embedding API calls cost?